+Transformational strategies

+These include strategies that a community collectively decides to undertake as it learns about, and adapts t,o a suite of dynamic and evolving conditions that determine flood hazard and exposure.
+Transformational strategies need to emerge from discussions between community members and governmental decision-makers and help to address multiple local needs and challenges.

+Global Knowledge Transfer

-- Transformational strategies strategies that help a community to learn, adapt, and gradually change to a suite of dynamic conditions that determine flood hazard and exposure, while simultaneously addressing multiple local needs and challenges - 9.
-Global Knowledge Transfer: Globally, a variety of comprehensive strategies have been developed to manage flood risk, and many opportunities for co-learning between NYC and other regions are possible.
+Globally, a variety of comprehensive strategies have been developed to manage flood risk, and many opportunities for co-learning between NYC and other cities are possible (B. Rosenzweig et al., 2019).
 As one example, the European Floods Directive (EFD) (Council of the European Union, 2007) was established to reduce the negative consequences of flooding on human health, economic activities, the environment, and the cultural heritage of the European Union (EU).
-This directive requires EU member states to conduct risk assessments to identify Areas of Potential Significant Flood Risk (APSFR); followed by mapping of the potential consequences of floods of different types and magnitudes; and finally, development of FRM plans including specific measures implemented according to the unique hazard and risk characteristics of each APSFR. - 10.
-Leveraging of federal resources: Nationally, FEMA's recently launched Building Resilient Infrastructure and Communities (BRIC) grant program (Federal Emergency Management Agency (FEMA), 2023) incentivizes pre-disaster capacity building, as well as design and management of infrastructure projects, including projects incorporating NNBS, that reduce flood risk.
-Executive Order 14030 reinstates the Federal Flood Risk Management Standard that requires agencies to prepare for and protect federally funded buildings and projects from flood risks (Federal Emergency Management Agency (FEMA), 2022).
-The Bipartisan Infrastructure Law included \$50 billion to help communities protect against multiple hazards including floods.
+This directive requires EU member states to conduct risk assessments to identify Areas of Potential Significant Flood Risk (APSFR); followed by mapping of the potential consequences of floods of different types and magnitudes; and finally, development of FRM plans including specific measures implemented according to the unique hazard and risk characteristics of each APSFR.